Clinical Microbiology Short Essay Question And Answers

 • There is neutrophil leucocytosis in the peripheral blood

-• Pleocytosis with normal (or) raised sugar and slightly raised protein in the CSF.
+• Pleocytosis with normal (or raised sugar and slightly raised protein in the CSF.

 Japanese Encephalitis Immunisation:

-• A formalin-inactivated mouse brain vaccine produced by using Nakayama strain has been successfully used for human immunization in Japan and even in India also.
+• A formalin-inactivated mouse brain vaccine produced by using the Nakayama strain has been successfully used for human immunization in Japan and even in India also.

 • Subsequent booster doses are recommended every 3 – 4 years as the immunity produced by the vaccine is short-lived.